k48shah/StockerRank/README.md

 - Comment code functions for readability
 - make a main python file which everything is called from rather than a single file which houses all code
 - Integrate a front end web server to display and work through the stock picks
-- Auto-sort data before dumping into stonks.xls
+- Auto-sort data before dumping into stonks.xls (Check for auto sort WITHIN excel)
-- Add ability for user to choose their second comparison tool
+- Add ability for user to choose their nth comparison tool
 - Remove stocks that do not have one or two of the required entries
 - Recalculate Earnings Yield and ROC using EBIT
 - Add bottom-out price choice
+- Create PLace to Assign Tickets
+- Convert from Excel/CSV to JSON outputs
+OPTIONAL:
+- Compare data with s&p 500 through automation
 This is an educational project and none of the developers are responsible for any trades or decisions made from the tool